Power-Components/livewire-powergrid/README.md

 #### Column Actions

-These are the actions availables for each column.
+These are the actions available for each column.

 | Method | Arguments | Result | Example |
 |----|----|----|----|